 -feel free to email your questions.

-1. THE NUMBER ONE GENERAL HEALTH RULE for the athlete(or anyone that would like to lose fat and keep muscle): Eat a good, large PROTEIN breakfast.
+1. THE NUMBER ONE GENERAL HEALTH RULE for the athlete(or anyone that would like to lose fat and keep muscle): Eat a good PROTEIN breakfast with some vegys and a carb like whole grain toast with butter, pasta, oatmeal...
 Also, NO food after after 7:00pm, and, be in bed by 10:00pm.
 This routine helps keep your body's hormonal clock on schedule.
-Managing your hormone levels is key for the tennis athlete.
+Managing your hormone levels is key for any athlete.
 So, what's that life-changing tip worth to you?
 Hire me for a lesson and you'll get other tips that will help you in tennis, and, in the game of life.

-A good breakfast would consist of: 1/2 of your plate with two eggs and fish or other meat, 1/4 of your plate dark green and bright color vegys and 1/4 starch.
+A good breakfast would consist of: 1/4 of your plate with two eggs, fish, bison or other meat, 1/2 of your plate dark green and bright color vegys and 1/4 starch, like: oatmeal, pasta, ww toast with butter.
 Example: Two organic eggs and piece of meat/fish, 1-slice Ezekiel toast, sprouted bagel or 1/2 cup of oatmeal with unsalted butter or half & half, and/or almond butter and honey, and, a good size portion of vegys.
 Your vegy choices could be: Raw salad, with organic(if possible) romaine, spinach, parsley, lightly steamed broccoli or asparagus, slice of red/yellow peppers, cucumber, etc.(avoid peas and carrots), with olive oil and squeeze of lime.
-Better to eat real food, but some protein powders are ok for a snack between meals or after a workout.
+Better to eat real food, but some whey and vegy protein powders are ok for a snack between meals or after a workout.
 Always eat slow and relaxed, chew thoroughly.
 A light lunch and light dinner can be similar.
+Eat fruit between meals.
 Avoid cold cereal and Canola oil.
-Avoid drinking too much water or other liquids with meals so you don't dilute your precious stomach acid and interfere with your digestion, take only sips of water with meals.
+Avoid drinking too much water or other liquids with your meals so you don't dilute your precious stomach acid and interfere with your digestion, take only sips of water with meals.
 Bone broth and vegy soups with soup-bones are very beneficial for the athlete, sip slowly, enjoy with some organic crackers and a side of cottage cheese.

 2. Eat small portions of fruit between or after meals, eat slowly, chew thoroughly.
 Good choices are: Half of a ripe banana, Florida orange, half of a local apple, peeled, or, one large Medjool date.
 A few raw, organic walnuts or raw imported almonds are good choices with fruit, and/or a little yogurt or Kefir.
 Eat melons alone.
 Avoid pop and sugary commercial drinks.
 Experiment with Smoothies.
 Here is a recipe we like: 1-ripe banana(with spots), 1/4 cup frozen blueberries, 1/4 cup frozen pineapple, scoop of whey protein powder, tablespoon of brewers yeast flakes, dash of: turmeric, curry, cocoa and/or ginger root powder, dash of plain Kefir or Greek yogurt, distilled water and blend in blender or Vitamix.
 Get creative, sneak in some greens or stalk of celery if you dare.

 3. Drink plenty of good, filtered and boiled(preferably distilled) water.
 Municipal, chlorine and fluoride treated tap water is too poisonous to drink, it must be RO filtered and then distilled to be safe.
 Lead and pesticides are a problem in many areas.
-Grocery stores usually have RO machines so you can refill your own jugs.
+Grocery stores like Cub usually have RO machines so you can refill your own jugs.
 You can add mineral/electrolite drops.
 Order from our "Shop" link above.
 Check for a source of spring water or a safe well near your home.
-Have it tested, always boil it in stainless steel pot and let cool.
+Have it tested, always boil it in stainless steel pot with a dash of Real(brand) salt and let cool.
 Storing in plastic gallon jugs is fine, refrigerate if you like your water cold, add minerals with vitamin C, or squeeze in orange, lime or lemon juice for taste. -Do not use clear, soft, plastic containers, these are made with toxic phthalates.
-Avoid bottled water in soft, clear plastics.
+Avoid bottled water in the soft, clear plastics.

 4. SALT: Avoid refined table salt(poison), but use "real salt" generously.
 Celtic sea salt and raw mineral salt is much better than refined table salt.
 Salt/sodium, trace minerals and electrolites initiate and control many body functions including digestion.
 An athlete needs plenty of good natural salt.
 "Kosher" salt is no better than refined table salt, avoid it.
 Order "Real Salt" from us in the Shop link above.